-Saute the onions over the medium-high to high heat, constantly stirring, until nicely browned and becoming translucent.
+Saute the onions over medium-high to high heat, constantly stirring, until nicely browned and becoming translucent.

 Once your chicken is nicely browned, add sauteed onions and diced tomatoes, turn the heat to medium and cook, uncovered, for 20 to 25 minutes.

 Add basil, salt, freshly ground pepper, cover and continue cooking for another 5 minutes.
-If you want the stew thicker, cook uncovered.
+If you want thicker stew, cook uncovered.

-Remove from heat and serve with the side dish of your choice.
+Remove from heat and serve with a side dish of your choice.
 I like to garnish this chicken stew with green onions and parsley.